 “You are in my domain, my dare.
 We have ears e’ery where.”

 Toolu’s image faded into fog once again, slowly pulling back into the pitch black of the tree tunnel.
 His voice echoing out as he disappeared.

 “Come and see.
 What a real god can be.”

-She lurched forward stepping with pride as she entered the impossible blackness.
-Her light fading the deeper she went in.
+She lurched forward, stepping with pride as she entered the impossible blackness.
+Her light faded the deeper she went in.

 “My lady, your light is fading.
 I need it if I am to continue.”

 Joan’s armor started to glow as her shield did.
 Barely making any difference at all.
 The orange glow began to grow, and with it came the sound of drums.
 The voice of Toolu chuckled through the air.

 “Why do you need that light?
 Come sit by the fire; Scinti made it warm; what more could you desire?”

 The drums grew in volume, nearly deafening Joan.